DOCUVESTA/docuvesta/README.md

 **IN A NUTSHELL**
 <br>

-This is where my passion for beauty and personal care products meets my data analytics skills.
+This is where my passion for skincare and personal care products meets my technical skills.
 <br>
 You're a skincare enthusiast, appreciate my projects or work in the beauty industry?
 Let's connect!